suffolklibraries/lgc/content/collections/events/east-anglia-air-ambulance-easter-egg-hunt.md

     content:
       -
         type: text
-        text: 'This annual family day out at the museum is in support of the East Anglian Air Ambulance.
-A donation will be made to the Air Ambulance after the event.'
+        text: 'Time for an Easter egg hunt!
+Head to the Norfolk and Suffolk Aviation Museum on Easter Sunday for stalls and games for all the family to enjoy.
+There will be a quiz on the day with an Easter Egg being the reward…actually, everyone taking part will receive an egg!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There will be stalls and games for all the family to enjoy.
-There will be a quiz on the day with an Easter Egg being the reward…actually, everyone taking part will receive an egg!'
+        text: 'With free entry and free parking, there are also 1000’s of artefacts, 60+ aircraft and cockpits, and themed rooms dedicated to the RAF Bomber Command, 446th Bomb Group, Air-Sea Rescue/Coastal Command and the Royal Observer Corps.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'With free entry and free parking, there are also 1000’s of artefacts, 60+ aircraft and cockpits, and themed rooms dedicated to the RAF Bomber Command, 446th Bomb Group, Air-Sea Rescue/Coastal Command and the Royal Observer Corps.'
+        text: 'This annual family day out at the museum is in support of the East Anglian Air Ambulance.
+A donation will be made to the Air Ambulance after the event.'
   -
     type: heading
     attrs: